JHallPD/react-dotnet-homework/README.md

 To start development, follow these steps:

 1. Clone the repository.
-2. Open the repository in a Codespace on GitHub, or setup a local environment with dotnet v8, SQL Server 2022, and node v20.
+2. Open the repository in a Codespace on GitHub, or setup a local environment with dotnet v8, SQL Server 2022, and node v20 (requires more detail for local).
 3. Install the required dependencies by running `npm install` in the root directory and in `frontend`.
+4. LOCAL - In the .devcontainer folder run `docker compose up` then with your sql manager of choice create the "ApplicationDB" database in the newly created sql container - temp fix to get coding
-4. Run database migrations by running `npm run db:migrate` in the root directory.
+5. Run database migrations by running `npm run db:migrate` in the root directory.
-5. Start the development server by running `npm run dev` in the root directory.
+6. Start the development server by running `npm run dev` in the root directory.
-6. Run tests using `npm run test` in the frontend directory and `dotnet test` in the backend directory.
+7. Run tests using `npm run test` in the frontend directory and `dotnet test` in the backend directory.

 ## Homework